pygfx/wgpu-py/README.md

 * The `WgpuCanvas` class is imported from the `wgpu.gui.auto` module.
 * The `canvas` instance is exposed as a global in the module.

-By default the test will simply verify that the example can be executed without an arrow, and that an image can be rendered using the canvas.
+By default the test will simply verify that the example can be executed without an error, and that an image can be rendered using the canvas.

 If you additionally want to enable screenshot verification, you can generate the reference screenshot